-More than a year later, COVID-19 has left many of us picking up the pieces of our travel plans.
-Airlines have helped by offering some unprecedented flexibility, with free change and cancellation on most new tickets throughout the last year.
+Two years into the COVID-19 pandemic and many of us are still picking up the pieces of our travel plans.
+Airlines have helped by offering some unprecedented flexibility, with free change and cancellation on most new main cabin tickets throughout the last year.

-And Delta has gone farther than most, allowing free change and cancellation, including for travel far in the future.
-Even award tickets booked using SkyMiles and Delta basic economy fares booked before April 30, 2021, can be changed or canceled free – though as of May 1, 2021, you must book at least main cabin to qualify for free changes.
+And Delta has gone farther than most, allowing free change and cancellation, including for travel far in the future on main cabin or higher tickets.
+Even award tickets booked using SkyMiles can be changed or canceled free, though you must book at least main cabin to qualify for free changes.

-With prices on Delta (and many other airlines) dropping to new lows, we had a theory: What would happen if the price of a ticket we already had booked with Delta dropped?
+With prices on Delta (and many other airlines) hitting rock bottom over the past few years, we had a theory: What would happen if the price of a ticket we already had booked with Delta dropped?
 Would Delta give you a refund or a voucher for the difference?

 The answer: Yes.
+It's been one of the silver linings of the pandemic.
 Read on for our experience and how you might be able to get ahead when the price of your flight drops after you booked it.